Woolly rhinoceros: Habitat and distribution

 The woolly rhinoceros lived mainly in lowlands, plateaus and river valleys, with dry to arid climates, and migrated to higher elevations in favourable climate phases.
 It avoided mountain ranges, due to heavy snow and steep terrain that the animal could not easily cross.
 The rhino's main habitat was the mammoth steppe, a large, open landscape covered with wide ranges of grass and bushes.
 The woolly rhinoceros lived alongside other large herbivores, such as the woolly mammoth, giant deer, reindeer, saiga antelope and bison – an assortment of animals known as the Mammuthus-Coelodonta Faunal Complex.
+The woolly rhinoceros had a greater tolerance of warmer environments than other members of the Mammuthus-Coelodonta Faunal Complex.
 With its wide distribution, the woolly rhinoceros lived in some areas alongside the other rhinoceroses Stephanorhinus and Elasmotherium.
+The Altai and possibly the Russian Far East are likely to have served as refugia during unfavourable warm interglacial periods.

 By the end of the Riss glaciation about 130,000 years ago, the woolly rhinoceros lived throughout northern Eurasia, spanning most of Europe, the Russian Plain, Siberia, and the Mongolian Plateau, ranging to extremes of 72° to 33°N. Fossils have been found as far north as the New Siberian Islands.
 Even during the very warm Eemian interglacial, the range of the woolly rhinoceros extended into temperate regions such as Poland.
 It had the widest range of any rhinoceros species.

 It seemingly did not cross the Bering land bridge during the last ice age (which connected Asia to North America), with its easterly-most occurrence at the Chukotka Peninsula, probably due to the low grass density and lack of suitable habitat in the Yukon combined with competition from other large herbivores on the frigid land bridge.